rostal/rostal.github.io/index.md

     <div id="values-text">
       Zoonotic diseases are complex systems that require integrated responses.
 We use our expertise in building strong, multidisciplinary coalitions and bring a scientific One Health approach to solving zoonotic threats.

-     We believe in <b>collaboration<b>, building trust though open and equal partnerships.
-Bringing <b>scientific excellence<b> to deliver exceptional, rigorous and evidence-based solutions using a One Health approach.
-We focus on aspects of disease ecology and epidemiology that be used to support and improve veterinary, environmental and public health <b>policy<b>.
+     We believe in <b>collaboration</b>, building trust though open and equal partnerships.
+Bringing <b>scientific excellence</b> to deliver exceptional, rigorous and evidence-based solutions using a One Health approach.
+We focus on aspects of disease ecology and epidemiology that be used to support and improve veterinary, environmental and public health <b>policy</b>.
     </div>
     <a href="/contact" class="actionbtn">
       Work With Us